-This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 38, number 06 (2015).
+This article first appeared in the Christian Research Journal, volume 38, number 06 (2015).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 Hip-hop has an incredible built-in potential to be used as a vehicle to herald the gospel, teach doctrine, and lead people in the worship and praise of the Creator of all things.
 Since the late 1980s, many have used it as a tool to do just that.
 A term for a new category of music and ministry, Christian hip-hop (CHH), was coined.
 As with many aspects of Christian culture, there is a division regarding the necessity and relevance of CHH, but even many of its supporters see that popular CHH is beginning to move away from the biblical principles that not only gave it liberty but also power and philosophical grounding.